uazgraduatecollege/developer-essentials/examples/README.md

 ### Installation

-A step by step series of examples that tell you how to get a development env running.
+Provide a step by step series of examples that tell you how to get a development env running, eg.

 Say what the step will be.